xaynetwork/xayn_terraform_modules/internal/redirection/README.md

-# AWS Terraform module for redirectioning websites with S3
+# AWS Terraform module for redirecting websites with S3

-Terraform module which creates an S3 bucket that will be used to host a static website to redirection to a certain website.
+Terraform module which creates a S3 bucket that will be used for redirection to a certain website.

 ## Usage